uofu-emb/rtos/labs/09.verification/README.md

 ## Second session.
-1. Read sections 15 in Lee & Seshia
+1. Read section 15 in Lee & Seshia

 # Lab
 We will be mostly writing documentation for a system in this lab.